ZahrizhalAli/tldwrite/README.md

 			<table>
 			<tr>
 				<td><b><a href='https://github.com/ZahrizhalAli/tldwrite/blob/master/requirements.txt'>requirements.txt</a></b></td>
-				<td>- Generates a comprehensive list of Python package dependencies required for the project, ensuring compatibility and functionality across various modules such as HTTP client-server communication, data visualization, and AI model interaction<br>- This setup facilitates seamless integration and efficient management of external libraries essential for the project's operation.</td>
+				<td>- Facilitates the management of project dependencies by specifying required packages and their versions for the codebase<br>- This ensures a consistent environment for development and deployment, enabling seamless integration of various libraries such as aiohttp, streamlit, and openai<br>- By automating the generation of this requirements file, it enhances maintainability and reduces potential conflicts within the project's architecture.</td>
 			</tr>
 			</table>
 		</blockquote>